 Participants played the game for fifteen minutes.
 As a manipulation check, the game was programmed to log the number of enemies the player killed and the number of times the player died.
 At the end of the game, the research assistant pushed a button to display these logged numbers and recorded them.
 Games were quit directly to desktop by pressing ALT-F4.

-After playing the game, participants filled out a paper survey, available in the GitHub repository as file “Survey.docx”.
+After playing the game, participants filled out a paper survey.
 Upon completion of this survey, participants were thanked and debriefed.

 Measures and Manipulations